TachyonRad/rtl_433_ESP/README.md

+Fork of below, condensed into single library that's ArduinoIDE compatible.
+See OOK_Read_Demo.ino for simple example.

 This is an attempt at creating an Arduino library for use on ESP32 boards with a CC1101 transceiver or SX127X Transceivers with the device decoders from the rtl_433 package.
 And be available for use with openMQTTGateway as an available module.

 Inspiration for this came from the ESPiLight effort.
 Kudos to puuu for this, and the awesome package.